End-to-End Virtual Screening Campaign Guide

 7. Alternative Pipeline — Boltz2 Co-folding

 Boltz2 is a structure prediction model that co-folds a protein–ligand complex from sequence and SMILES, generating predicted binding poses and associated confidence metrics.
-It is the most computationally expensive per-compound method and is reserved for the top 500–1,000 candidates from ensemble docking.
+It is the most computationally expensive per-compound method and is reserved for the top 500–1,000 candidates from ensemble docking.7.1 Key Outputs from Boltz2

 7.2 Ranking Strategy — Choosing the Right Readout

-- If IC50 calibration R² ≥ 0.5 for pIC50: rank by pIC50 descending; gate by TM score ≥ 0.5 and iPTM > 0.6
+Use the calibration R² from Section 3 to select your primary readout:- If IC50 calibration R² ≥ 0.5 for pIC50: rank by pIC50 descending; gate by TM score ≥ 0.5 and iPTM > 0.6

 - If IC50 calibration R² < 0.5: use affinity_probability as tiebreaker, with TM score and iPTM as mandatory gates